Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 iv.
 Less sustainable

-As we’ve already discussed, wood veneer goes much further than solid wood and therefore helps to conserve the planet’s natural resources.
+As we’ve already covered, wood veneer goes much further than solid wood and therefore helps to conserve the planet’s natural resources.

 The pros of laminate wood